-Zoetis Inc., the animal-health unit of Pfizer Inc. (PFE), is seeking as much at $2.2 billion in an initial public offering.
+Zoetis Inc., the animal-health unit of Pfizer Inc. (PFE:US), is seeking as much at $2.2 billion in an initial public offering.

 Pfizer Chief Executive Officer Ian Read is selling Zoetis as one of a series of efforts to shrink the world’s biggest drugmaker by divesting non-drug units.
 Pfizer in April agreed to sell its infant-nutrition business to Vevey, Switzerland-based Nestle SA (NESN) for $11.9 billion.